 Trying to find the best blender for the money can be a little tricky, especially if you're on a tight budget.
 Luckily, there are affordable blenders out there that provide good overall value for their price.
-While they tend to be very simple in design, some are still capable of producing a smooth blend, depending on your needs.
+While they tend to be very simple in design, some can still produce a smooth blend, depending on your needs.
 Whether you're looking to make smoothies to take with you on the go or silky soups for your family dinner, these blenders can offer you a decent bang for your buck.

 We've tested over 70 blenders, and below are our recommendations for the best cheap blenders you can buy.
 If you have a bit more room in your budget, you may also want to check out our list of the best blenders under $100.
 Also, see our recommendations for the best personal blenders and the best blenders for crushing ice.